 NOTE regarding the photos:

-As many of you know, Valley Insight has been supporting a monthly three hour sitting/study group at the NH State Correctional Facility in Berlin for the past nine years.
+As many of you know, Valley Insight has been supporting a monthly three hour sitting/study group at the NH State Correctional Facility in Berlin since 2003.
 The size of the group in any month varies as does the size of our more local sitting groups – with between 8 and 15 men each month.
-A few of the men in the group have been participating regularly for almost all of the nine years while some men are newer to the group and some more sporadic in attendance.
+A few of the men in the group have been participating regularly almost since the beginning while some men are newer to the group and some more sporadic in attendance.

 The intention in taking and sharing these photos is to help establish a felt-sense of connection between the people in our Berlin sangha and the larger Valley Insight community.
 We have been personalizing this connection in recent months though having local sangha members sending Buddha-image notecards to individuals in the Berlin group in an effort to acknowledge and actualize our shared journey towards freedom.